Sanae6/sanae-desktop/README.md

 # sanae-desktop
-A replacement for the WIndows Shell (explorer.exe)
+A replacement for the Windows Shell (explorer.exe)

+## webviews
+tile webviews take up a bit more space than wanted, currently no solution.